 “a word with an indefinite meaning”

-Or, if you prefer Chambers (as I do):
+Or, if you prefer the Chambers dictionary (as I do):

 1. Without clearly marked outlines or limits